ZachHeick/zachheick.github.io/_posts/2017-12-12-Mix-Retriever.md

 ## Making the Playlist from Feature Space

+Using the data collected and our trained model, how do we get a playlist of similar songs given a single song?
 For example, lets say we want to make a playlist of similar songs to the song <span class="red">Ivy by Frank Ocean</span>.
 With a very slow and mellow mood, Frank reflects on a past relationship and his conflicting feelings in this track.

 ![Frank Lyrics](https://zachheick.github.io/images/Project_Kojak_images/frank_ocean_lyrics.png){: .center-image }